pagexv/leetcode-Team/hardcore-group.md

         if(word2Size == 0){
             return word1Size;
         }

+        // initialize the tables
         int dp[][] = new int[word1Size + 1][word2Size + 1];

+        // initialize all the left row
         for(int i = 1; i <= word1Size; i++){
             dp[i][0] = i;
         }
+        // initialize all the top col
         for(int i = 1; i < word2Size; i++){
             dp[0][i] = i;
         }

-        for(int i = 1; i <= word1Size; i++){
+        // calculating the optimal solution, and the result is in the right cornor for(int i = 1; i <= word1Size; i++){
             for(int j = 1; j <= word2Size; j++){
                 if(word2.charAt(j-1) == word1.charAt(i - 1)){